 The Jenolan Caves are among the most amazing geological wonders in New South Wales.
 When you explore these magnificent limestone caverns, you will be awed by intricate formations and a magical atmosphere.
 Walk through the primary tourist caves or explore the deep passages with your best caving gear.
 You will be filled with a sense of excitement when you witness the wonders that are hidden in the darkness.

 The Jenolan Caves are located just 175 kilometres west of Sydney in the Jenolan Karst Conservation Reserve.
 This world-renowned park is in the Central Tablelands of New South Wales.
 During your journey to the park, you will pass a beautiful and diverse landscape of mountains, forests, and plains.
 This area of the Central Tablelands receives about 975 millimetres of rainfall each year.

-Things to see and do at the Jenolan Caves
+Things to do at the Jenolan Caves

-Due to its limestone features, this cave system has many gorgeous calcite formations.
+Due to its limestone features, this cave system has many calcite formations.
 The most attractive calcite deposits in the Jenolan Caves have bright white features that seem to illuminate their dark surroundings.
 After you admire the pristine formations, travel to some of the deepest chambers to see the subterranean Jenolan River.

-If you are looking for a thrilling adventure, you will be glad to hear that the Jenolan Caves have over 40 kilometres of passageways.
+The Jenolan Caves have over 40 kilometres of passageways.
 The narrow underground paths are accessible from nearly 300 different entrances.
 Most of these entrances to the cave system are unmarked, so you may stumble upon one during your adventures in the Jenolan Karst Conservation Reserve.
 Do not enter an unmarked area unless you are an experienced caver with equipment and provisions.